MohamadNourAldeeb/basic_expressjs/README.md

 for the authentication I used json web token JWT ,  Bearer Token when you login or register an account you will get a token in the response header "authorization" use the same header to send the token with your requests for the notes

-# created By :Eng.mohamad noor aldeeb ,Eng raed al masri
+# created By :Eng.mohamad noor aldeeb